The advantage of doing scrum is that while performing the test

-15) Explain what is “Sashimi” and “Impediments”?
+15) What is “Sashimi” and “Impediments”?

-- Sashimi:This term is analogous to “done”, it is used to define the specific task when it is completed.
-The term used by different team to refer their completed task status may differ, but should remain same within one team.
+Sashimi:This term is analogous to “done”; it is used to define the specific task when it is completed.
+The term used by a different team to refer their completed task status may differ but should remain the same within one team.

 Scrum poker or planning poker is a technique to estimate the relative size of development goals in software development.
 It is a way to determine sprint item durations by playing number cards face down the table, instead of speaking them aloud.

-17) Explain what does the burn down charts shows?
+17) What does the burndown charts show?

-Burn down charts is used to track sprint status, they act as an early warning indicators; they can be useful in highlighting the “lack of progress”.
+Burn down charts is used to track sprint status, they act as an early warning indicator; they can be useful in highlighting the “lack of progress”.
 Also, they will highlight the area where they see redundancy.

 The objective behind Sprint retrospective meeting is to let team members know how things went during the sprint and discuss possible ways for further improvements for future sprints.

-- V= Number of total story points / One iteration
+V= Number of total story points / One iteration

-22)Explain when Scrum cannot be useful?
+22) When Scrum cannot be useful?